JoeyStanley/jekyll-for-designers/_drafts/idaho-montana-wyoming-and-utah-english-survey-results.md

 <span class="sidenote">In *Encanto*, Luisa says this variant in the song "Under the Surface" in the line "I move mountains, I move churches…".
 I don't think I've ever heard it in the media anywhere else.</span>As it turns out, this variant is somewhat common in Utah.
 Several studies have anaylzed it and have found that it occurs roughly 15% of the time.
 It's not unique to Utah, but it is more common there than in most other areas.

 ### Tangent: Commentary on <span style="color:#7570b3;">moun'n</span> and <span style="color:#d95f02;">moun'in</span>
-However, even though it's not particularly common, it's *very much* on the mind of Utahns.
-Ask any random Utahn about Utah English and odds are pretty good that they'll say something about *mountain*.
+The interesting thing is that even though this pronunciation of <span style="color:#d95f02;">moun'in</span> is not particularly common, it's *very much* on the mind of Utahns.
+Ask any random Utahn about Utah English and you've got decent odds that they'll say something about *mountain*.
 As a grad student, I traveled to Utah to collect some audio and people said, "Oh, so you want me to say *mountain*, right?"

-In these comments, it's clear that this pronunciation is stigmatized.
+In the comments people left on the survey, particularly when people talked about whether their state has an accent, it's clear that this pronunciation is stigmatized.
 People make fun of it and think it's bad in some way.
 However, what's interesting to me is that the stigma is associated with not just this <span style="color:#d95f02;">moun'in</span> variant, but it's also associated with the General American standard, <span style="color:#7570b3;">moun'n</span>.
 In fact, most of the participants for this study, when discussing *mountain*, mentioned <span style="color:#7570b3;">moun'n</span> instead of <span style="color:#d95f02;">moun'in</span>.
 For example, "Catherine" here apparently feels like <span style="color:#7570b3;">moun'n</span> is a Utah thing and has consciously avoided using it.

 <center style = "font-size: 85%;">
 <audio src="/audio/ID_WY_MT_UT/PhonicUT042-Catherine_no longer say mountain.mp3" controls preload></audio>
 <br/>
 Commentary on <i>mountain</i>
 <br/>
-(Catherine, female, 1978, Farmington, UT)
+(Catherine, White, female, 1978, Farmington, UT)
 </center>
 <br/>

-Sure enough, in the 17 words where Catherine could have used the glottal stop, she did so in zero of them.
+Sure enough, in the 17 words where Catherine could have used the glottal stop (so like in *fountain*, *button*, *kitten*, etc.), she did so in zero of them.

 So, what seems to be happening is that the stigma associated with the glottal stop in <span style="color:#d95f02;">moun'in</span> has spread to the glottal stop in <span style="color:#7570b3;">moun'n</span>---even though that's how most people say it.
 I don't know if I've ever seen another case where the mainstream, General American pronunciation is stigmatized.
 For a linguistic nerd like me, this is super fascinating.